 I am currently a Senior Lecturer in Planning, Urban Design and Architecture.

 I am a member of the Sustainable Cities and the Urban Environment research community (SCUE).
-I am currently Principal Investigator for two seed projects: 'Green space use for people's wellbeing during COVID19' funded by SCUE and 'Adaptation of the public realm to COVID19 and the impact on future planning and design of sustainable and healthy cities' funded by the Quintin Hogg Trust, both projects in collaboration with Prof. Rachel Aldred and Dr Nina Smyth.
+Between 2019-2021 I was Principal Investigator for two seed projects: 'Green space use for people's wellbeing during COVID19' funded by SCUE and 'Adaptation of the public realm to COVID19 and the impact on future planning and design of sustainable and healthy cities' funded by the Quintin Hogg Trust, both projects in collaboration with Prof. Rachel Aldred and Dr Nina Smyth.
+In 2022 I led the QHT-funded project 'Enhancing Student Readiness for Climate, Health and Resilience projects in the built environment' (in collaboration with Giulio Verdini, Ripin Kalra, Corinna Dean and Sabina Cioboata).

-My research has been recognised by national and international bodies.
-My PhD (title of thesis: "Transitional Landscapes - An investigation into motion perception and its implications for landscape design") was funded by the Arts and Humanities Research Board (now AHRC), the P&E Michelis Foundation, and IKY (Greek State Scholarships Foundation).
-My research on 'interim spaces and creative use' was funded by a £45,000 Leverhulme Research Fellowship (2012-14).
+Prior research has been recognised by national and international bodies.
+My PhD on "Transitional Landscapes - An investigation into motion perception and its implications for landscape design" was funded by the Arts and Humanities Research Board (now AHRC), the P&E Michelis Foundation, and IKY (Greek State Scholarships Foundation).
+My research on 'Interim spaces and creative use' was funded by a £45,000 Leverhulme Research Fellowship (2012-14).

 My research focuses on urban landscapes as an interdisciplinary field of study and practice.
 The following areas are of particular interest: